The Muiraquitã: a talisman of protection, strength, and alliance in the Amazon

 • recognition;

-A tradition that is still alive today
+A tradition still alive today

 In this contemporary context, it retains its original function:

-• to seal an alliance;
+• sealing an alliance;

-• to show mutual respect;
+• marking mutual respect;

-• recognize an authority or a lasting relationship.
+• recognizing authority or a lasting relationship.

 Transmission and memory

-It then becomes a physical memory, recalling:
+It then becomes a material memory, recalling:

 • a past alliance;